birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session404.md

 * The air and fire elemental then proceed to ruin the DMs fun by soaking up all the cool monster attacks.

-* Though Flynn and Marvus do both get paralyzed by beholder rays, though.
+* Grimbok and Marvus do both get paralyzed by beholder rays, though.

 * Grimbok lobs fireballs.